 Al Azhar Park in Cairo is perhaps best described as being a vast sea of tranquility in the midst of the city, a city which is renowned for its frenetic and chaotic way of life.
 Alternatively, one could describe Al Azhar Park as being an oasis in the heart of an urbanized desert.
+While you won’t find this park featured in our Cairo tour packages, it is a wonderful place to visit during your free time in the city.
 So many people visit this bustling and charismatic city without ever realizing that it is also home to a magnificent public park; a wonderful retreat where one can go to in order to escape all the madness.

 Al Azhar Park is universally recognized as being one of the top 60 public spaces in the world, and anyone who visits the park will soon see why.
 In fact, it would be impossible to discuss or even mention all of the park’s features in a single short post, so the next time you are in Cairo, set a few hours aside and spend them at the sprawling 30-hecter Al Azhar Park .